ethanweber/xview2/README.md

 `xview_semantic_damage_quad_*` is the training and validation set used while training the model.
 This consists of pre/post images and their semantic segmentation ground truth labels.
 Notice that we use 512 as the image size, which is smaller than the original 1024 x 1024 images in originally downloaded xBD dataset.
 See `NB_make_quad_folder.ipynb` to create new this dataset, which is the origal dataset but split into quadrants for higher resolution.

 Look at `detectron2_repo/detectron2/data/datasets/builtin.py`, where the datasets are registered by name.
 It's crucial the data exists where specified in the `data` folder.
-Note that this codebase originally reformed xBD to COCO, but we've moved away from this and switched to semenatic segmentation.
+Note that this codebase originally reformated xBD annotations to COCO, to use instance segmentation, but we've moved away from this and switched to semenatic segmentation.
 The code is not maintained for COCO, but some notebook files demonstrate creating this data, such as `NB_create_xview_data.ipynb` and `NB_visualize_xview_coco_data.ipynb`.

 # Train the network with a config